From the Packsacks of a Computer Science Teacher in Northern Canada

 === by Bob Sutherland ===

 Hello and welcome.
-I am a Computer Science teacher who left behind the big city high schools to spend most of my career living and teaching in northern Canadian communities.
-Like many other teachers I had a tendency to collect anything that I thought might be useful someday for teaching in a classroom.
-This website contains a collection of web pages that I have created from things that accumulated in my packsacks.
+I am a retired Computer Science teacher who wandered away from the big city high schools to spend most of my career living and teaching in northern Canadian communities.
+Like many teachers I had a tendency to collect things that I thought might be useful in my classroom when teaching someday.
+Over the years my assortment grew quite diverse partially because some school principals did not hesitate when assigning me to teach just about anything.
+This website contains a collection of web pages that I have created from various things I accumulated in my packsacks.
 I hope you find something interesting or useful here.

 This is a collection of number lists, conversion charts and math review notes for topics I have taught in Math, Science and Computer classrooms.
 Included are Roman Numerals; binary, octal and hexadecimal numbers; base 26 Alphabet numbers; base 32, base 60 and base 64 numbers; numbers squared; numbers cubed; and some exponent lists that include powers of 2, 8, 16, 26, 32, 60 and 64.